Toronto Transit Commission fares: Presto time-based transfers (2017–present)

 In November 2017, a Toronto transit advocacy group, TTCriders, along with Toronto mayor John Tory and two Toronto city councillors including TTC chair Josh Colle, made a request to the TTC to introduce system-wide two-hour time-based transfers across the entire TTC network (a system that is already in place on other local Greater Toronto and Hamilton Area transit agencies).
 The new system officially debuted on 26 August 2018, following the TTC's board of directors approval on 28 November 2017.
 The TTC estimates that the program will add five million trips to the system, at a cost of $20.9 million annually, as this incentive will allow for unlimited travel – including the ability to enter and exit any TTC vehicles and stations, along with changing their direction of travel – within two hours from initial tap-on without having to pay another fare.

-The two-hour time-based transfer is only available to Presto users.
+The two-hour time-based transfer is only available to Presto, credit and debit card users.
 Paper transfers are only valid for a continuous one-way trip with no stopovers or backtracking permitted.